Passenger Arrival Lists

 It can be useful to research other genealogy sources to aid your search for passenger arrival records.
 Naturalization records, for example, particularly after 1906, can contain specific details of a person's legal entry into the U.S. -- the exact date and means (ship name, for example) of arrival.
 Census records often show year of immigration.

-You can read more about these microfilm publications, and other locations where you can view them, in the National Archives online Microfilm Catalog.
+You can read more about these microfilm publications, and the locations where you can view them, in the National Archives online Microfilm Catalog.
 Search for the exact publication number ("T715", for example) as the keyword.

 Visiting Our Facility